Probabilistic distances-based hallucination detection in LLMs with RAG: Introduction

+Intuitively, we expect that embeddings of hallucinated examples should differ more from the context than grounded responses.
+Our experiments confirm this, demonstrating that distributions of hallucinated responses experience a shift in latent state space relative to the prompt.
+The observed tendency for probabilistic distances to increase for hallucination-inducing samples allows us to use these distances as an effective measure of hallucinations: the greater the distance, the higher the probability of hallucination.
+This simple but powerful approach demonstrates high detection efficiency, as evidenced by the results of our experiments (Tables~\ref{tab:results1},~\ref{tab:results2}).
+In order for the score values to be comparable for sequences of different lengths and for the test to be valid in a non-asymptotic setting, we formulate the score using not the <<raw>> values of the statistics, but based on the $p-value$ values for the corresponding null distributions.

+The task of detecting hallucinations in the RAG setting is very similar to the NLI task, in which a contradiction between the hypothesis and the premise arises when the hypothesis contains new information that is absent from or opposite to the premise.
+Our method exploits this similarity and demonstrates good transferability between these tasks(Table~\ref{tab:roc-auc-snli}), allowing it to be applied even when labeled examples of hallucinations are not available.

-\begin{enumerate} \item We analyse the probabilistic distances between prompt and response hidden state distributions in LLMs, revealing the counterintuitive finding that hallucinated responses exhibit \textit{smaller} deviations from their prompts compared to grounded responses. \item Leveraging this observation, we propose a novel, model-intrinsic hallucination detection approach that uses these distributional distances as principled hallucination scores, requiring no external knowledge bases or auxiliary models. \item We further enhance detection performance by learning deep kernels/cost functions that automatically capture nuanced distributional differences between prompt and response embeddings, improving upon standard distance metrics. \item Extensive experiments demonstrate that our method achieves state-of-the-art performance in hallucination detection, outperforming or matching existing baselines across multiple benchmarks. \end{enumerate}
+Our contributions are as follows: \begin{enumerate} \item We analyze the probabilistic distances between the distributions of hidden states of prompts and responses in LLM, revealing that hallucinatory responses show greater deviations from prompts compared to grounded responses. \item Leveraging this observation, we propose a novel, model-intrinsic approach to hallucination detection that utilizes these distances between distributions to construct hallucination scores without requiring external knowledge bases or auxiliary models.
+Our procedure utilizes nonparametric Maximum Mean Discrepancy distances with wild bootstrap on top to get a principled hallucination score. \item Leveraging the similarity between the NLI task and the hallucination detection task, we construct an unsupervised hallucination detector.
+Its metrics are competitive, even with a significant domain shift from NLI to hallucination detection. \item Extensive experiments with five datasets and three LLMs up to 15B in size demonstrate that our method achieves state-of-the-art or competitive performance in hallucination detection. \end{enumerate}